DogeyStamp/homeserver-ansible/README.md

 Install ansible.
 [Install guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

-Install python-hashlib.
-This is necessary for syncthing because for some reason it can't compute hashes for bcrypt.
+Install python-passlib.
+This is necessary for syncthing because for some reason Ansible can't compute hashes for bcrypt with the usual library.
+If you don't do this, you will not be able to log into Syncthing via web GUI.

 Clone the repo: